Persona 5: The Animation

 Persona 5: The Animation, stylized as PERSONA5 the Animation, is an anime television series produced by CloverWorks based on the video game Persona 5 by Atlus.
 The anime series is directed by Masashi Ishihama and written by Shinichi Inozume, with Tomomi Ishikawa adapting Shigenori Soejima's original character designs for the animation.
 Atlus employee Kazuma Kaneko created the original demon designs, while music composer Shoji Meguro reprised his role from the game.
-The series follows high schooler Ren Amamiya (Joker), the leader of the Phantom Thieves of Hearts, whose mission is to reform the hearts of corrupted adults in Shibuya using a mysterious phone application called the Metaverse Navigator.
+The series follows high schooler Ren Amamiya (Joker), the leader of the "Phantom Thieves of Hearts", whose mission is to reform the hearts of corrupted adults in Shibuya using a mysterious phone application called the Metaverse Navigator.

 The 26-episode series aired in Japan between April and September 2018, followed by four special episodes; one aired in December 2018, a second in March 2019, and two more releases bundled with the Blu-Ray releases in May and June 2019.
 Additionally, an animated television special by A-1 Pictures, The Day Breakers, aired prior to the game's Japanese release in September 2016.
 The series is licensed by Sony's Aniplex of America in North America and Crunchyroll Store Australia in Australia.

+Plot

+Ren Amamiya, a high school student, moves to the Shibuya district in Tokyo on probation after being falsely charged with assault while trying to stop a crime.
+While attending Shujin Academy and living under the care of cafe owner Sojiro Sakura, Ren discovers a mysterious smartphone app that transports him to the "Metaverse", a supernatural world formed from the distorted desires of corrupt individuals.
+There, he awakens to his hidden power in the form of a "Persona" and learns of the existence of "Palaces" formed by Shadows, who represent the corrupt hearts of wicked adults.

+Ren is joined by other students who have also been wronged by society, and together they form the Phantom Thieves of Hearts.
+Their goal is to enter the Metaverse, infiltrate the Palaces, and steal the source of those individuals' distorted desires, causing them to confess their crimes in the real world.
+As the Phantom Thieves gain popularity, a series of mysterious incidents and crimes begin occurring across Tokyo, drawing the attention of authorities.
+Sae Niijima, an ambitious junior prosecutor, interrogates Ren about the Phantom Thieves and their activities.